davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 \\(A\\) is the probability of a coin being unfair.

-$B$ is the probability of the coin turning up heads 22/30 times.
+\\(B$ is the probability of the coin turning up heads 22/30 times.

 So lets start plugging in values.
-$P(A|B)$ is what we're trying to find: the probability of the coin being unfair given that we had a trial inwich 22/30 turned up heads.
+\\(P(A|B)\\) is what we're trying to find: the probability of the coin being unfair given that we had a trial inwich 22/30 turned up heads.

-The first term of the numerator, $P(B|A)$, is the probability of the coin turning up heads 21/30 times given that the coin is weighted.
+The first term of the numerator, \\(P(B|A)\\), is the probability of the coin turning up heads 21/30 times given that the coin is weighted.
 In our study, the weighted coins were weighted such that heads would come up 75 percent of the time.
 If you know this, you can do the sampling simulation we did above, inwhich we saw that out of 10,000 coins weighted 75-25 in favor of heads, 98.55 percent of them got a score as extreme of 21/30 heads or more.

-The second term is $P(A)$: The probability of a coin being unfair to begin with.
+The second term is \\(P(A)\\): The probability of a coin being unfair to begin with.
 Like the weight just mentioned, we didnt know this value in the original question.
 Here we'll use it for the sake of illustration, and then talk about what happens when we don't.
 The percent of weighted coins we used to run the trials was 10,000/100,000, or 10%.

 The first set of terms is equivelant to the numerator.

-In the set of terms after the addition sign, we have $P(B|not A)$: This is the probability that the coin would turn up heads 21/30 times given that the coin is fair.
+In the set of terms after the addition sign, we have \\(P(B|not A)\\): This is the probability that the coin would turn up heads 21/30 times given that the coin is fair.
 This was the probability of 21/30 given complete randomness, akin to a p-value.
 We put the probability of 21/30 given total randomness at 0.0214.

-We multiply this by $P(not A)$: The probability that the coin is not unfair, which in our case is .90, since 90% of the coins were fair.
+We multiply this by \\(P(not A)\\): The probability that the coin is not unfair, which in our case is .90, since 90% of the coins were fair.
 Again, we'll pretend for the sake of this example that we knew the weighted/fair ratio.

 We're now ready to implement our equation: